This outdoor projects post is sponsored by Home Depot but all opinions are my own.

 Go Green with Outdoor Projects Like Herb Gardening!

 While outdoor projects can be a lot of work, I am lucky to have two children who are always looking for ways to earn money by helping out with extra jobs around the house.
 Getting my kids involved in cleaning, building and gardening means less work for me and a great life lesson for them.
 If they want clean chairs to sit on and tasty garden cucumbers to eat, they will appreciate those things a lot more if they had a hand in creating them.
 Another great resource for outdoor projects is The Home Depot Garden Club.
 The website is full of ideas for outdoor projects and hints on how to tackle them.
 Their edible gardening section is especially impressive, offering information on how to attract bees to your garden (very important!), tips for raised bed gardening, urban gardening and tons of other ideas.
 Growing your own food is a great way to reduce your carbon footprint AND save money!
-I love being able to walk outside and pick a tomato and some fresh basil for lunch in the summer.
+I love being able to walk outside and pick a tomato and some fresh basil for lunch in the summer (check out my easy pesto recipe to see what will be in the lunchbox this week!).
 Herb gardening is especially fun because fresh herbs taste SOOO much better in your recipes than the dried things you have on your shelf!
 And many herbs are both perennial and very attractive to include in your landscaping.
 The picture above is my sage in full bloom last year.
 The bees really love it!

 I hope you have fun planning your own outdoor projects over the coming months.
 I would love it if you followed along with me as I tackle my to do list.
 With a little bit of help from The Home Depot Garden Club, I am sure that the transformation of my house and yard will be a lot of fun.
 If you want to follow The Home Depot bloggers as we tackle our outdoor projects, just follow the #DigIn hashtag on twitter.
 If you want to tackle your own outdoor projects, start planning now!
 Make a list of projects you want to tackle and sign up for The Home Depot Garden Club.
 There are a ton of benefits to this program, including: